-• Please try to be quiet during presentations.
-If you find it very hard to control interruptions you can step outside the room for a bit and come back when you're ready, or you can watch a broadcast of main sessions in the Kinder Room.
-They will also be streamed to Zoom, which all in person participants have access to.

-- Presenters who really can't cope with interruptions will be asked to use a red badge.
+- Please try to be quiet during presentations.
+If you find it hard to control interruptions you can step outside the room for a bit and come back when you're ready, or you can watch the sessions live online. - Presenters who prefer to present without interruptions will be asked to use a red badge.
 So if you see a presenter with a red badge, please don't interrupt them at all.
-If you have a question, write it down for later. - For scheduled activities please try to arrive on time, but it is usually ok to enter an activity after it has started.
-It is always ok to leave an activity whenever you wish, but try to do so quietly. - For lecture-style presentations on the Main Programme (11am each day) as well as occasionally for some very quiet sessions or private discussions, you may not be allowed to enter after the first 10 minutes.
+If you have a question, write it down for later.

+- Please try to arrive on time, but it is usually ok to enter an activity after it has started.
+It is always ok to leave an activity whenever you wish, but try to do so quietly. - For sessions that are very sensitive to interruption, quiet (e.g. meditation) or private, you may not be allowed to enter after the first 10 minutes.
 If this is the case, there will be a notice on the door. - Flap, don't clap.
-Please show your appreciation for presentations and performances without clapping, such as by flapping or wriggling fingers. - An organiser or volunteer may raise their hand to quiet a group to make
+Please show your appreciation for presentations and performances without clapping, such as by flapping or wriggling fingers. - An organiser or volunteer may raise their hand to quiet a group to make an announcement.
+Please also raise yours and stop talking.
+The mass of raised hands will cause silence to spread without anyone having to shout louder than the crowd. - Please keep questions and comments brief.
+There are others in the room who have come to hear the presenters.
+There will be time later for more detailed discussion.
+Written questions will be collected if you hold them when you raise your hand.